When Divorce Mediation is the Right Choice

 To be clear, for good mediation candidates, mediation is an attractive concept.

-One spouse may attempt to use mediation to delay the inevitable, either for emotional or financial reasons.
+One spouse may attempt to use mediation to delay the divorce, either for emotional or financial reasons.
 Mediation is about negotiation.
 If one party is a superior negotiator or holds a disproportionate amount of power in the relationship, mediation can create a significant advantage for that party.
 If you believe mediation is the correct option for you, always seek the guidance of a mediation consultant before and during the process.

 Before agreeing to mediation, discuss the issue with a divorce attorney who can offer insights into the process and help you prepare.
 At Minyard Morris, we understand that mediation is the best option for some people.
 We can help you ascertain whether it is the right choice for you and your situation.
 Call 949-724-1111 and speak with a member of our team.
 You can also reach out to us online.